 At each reporting date, liability adequacy tests are assessed on each insurance fund to assess the adequacy of the insurance contract liabilities.
 In performing these tests, current best estimates of discounted contractual cash flows and claims handling and administration expenses, as well as investment income from the assets backing such liabilities, are used.
-Where a shortfall is identified, additional provision is made and the deficiency is charged to profit or loss in the statement of comprehensive income.
+Where a shortfall is identified, additional provision is made and the deficiency is charged to profit or loss.